oldd/old--incremental-development/week-2/README.md

   * Complete all 4 of FreeCodeCamp's [Responsive Web Design Principles](https://www.freecodecamp.org/learn/responsive-web-design/responsive-web-design-principles/) challenges.
   * Turn on your public portfolio (if you haven't yet) so we can give feedback on your code
 * Fork and Clone [HTML-CSS-Practice-Problems](https://github.com/DevMountain/HTML-CSS-Practice-Problems) (if you haven't already):
+  * Turn on GitHub Pages
   * Complete the exercises in `./level-2`
   * Push your work regularly, so you can ask questions with issues!
 * Fork and Clone [css-exercises](https://github.com/dangodev/css-exercises)
+  * Turn on GitHub Pages
   * Complete `exercise-3`, `exercise-4` and `exercise-5`
   * Push your work regularly, so you can ask questions with issues!